Algo-Hub-io/pyteal-course/Lab1/Tealdbg.md

 ![Tealdbg commands showing that the tealdbg debug session has started](./tealdbg.png)

 If you copy and paste the link for Chrome devtools, you can view the debug session in Chrome (or Brave) browser.
+However, we can also manually open the Chrome devtools and connect to the debugger by:
+- Going to: `chrome://inspect/#devices`.
+- Clicking on `Configure...`.
+- Adding `localhost:9392` to the list of address in "Target discovery settings".
+- Clicking on `Done`.

+The Algorand debugger will now show up in the list of devices.
+Start the debugger by clicking on `Inspect`.

 This will allow you to step through the TEAL contract using the step through button.